-Congress moves adjournment motion in Lok Sabha over water leakage in Parliament amid heavy rain
+Congress MP seeks Lok Sabha discussion about water leakage in new Parliament building

-At least five persons were killed in separate incidents in the national capital region.
+At least five persons were killed in separate rain-related incidents in the National Capital Region on Wednesday.

-Congress MP Manickam Tagore on Thursday submitted a notice for an adjournment motion in the Lok Sabha regarding the apparent water leakage inside the new Parliament building amid heavy rainfall in Delhi, ANI reported.
+Congress MP Manickam Tagore on Thursday submitted a notice for an adjournment motion in the Lok Sabha, seeking a discussion about the apparent water leakage inside the new Parliament building amid heavy rainfall in Delhi, ANI reported.

-On Thursday, the MP from Tamil Nadu’s Virudhunagar shared a video of a water leakage inside the Parliament lobby, saying that it highlighted the “urgent weather resilience issues in the new building, just a year after completion”.
+The MP from Tamil Nadu’s Virudhunagar shared a video of the water leakage inside the Parliament lobby, saying that it highlighted the “urgent weather resilience issues in the new building, just a year after completion”.

-The national capital recorded heavy rains on Wednesday evening.
-Waterlogging was reported in several areas, including around Parliament.

-At least five persons were killed in separate incidents in the National Capital Region, The Indian Express reported.

 Stay updated